davidxmoody/davidxmoody.com/README.md

 This is the source code for my personal blog.
 View it at [davidxmoody.com](http://davidxmoody.com/).

-It's mostly a blog about programming with some occasional other stuff.
+It's mostly a blog about programming and my personal experiences.
 I have also written posts about designing the site itself.

 ## License